sheffield-bioinformatics-core/rnaseq-beginners/index.md

 ![](media/webgestalt_1.png)

 3. Choose Organism: `Mus Musculus`
-4. Make sure that **Method of interest** is set to Over-Representation Analysis (ORA)
+4. Make sure that **Method of interest** is set to `Over-Representation Analysis (ORA)`
-5. Select **Functional Database** *geneontology*
+5. Select **Functional Database** `geneontology`
   + you can change this later if you wish
-6. Keep **Select Gene ID Type* as *Gene symbol*
+6. Keep **Select Gene ID Type* as `Gene symbol`
-7. Paste the gene symbols corresponding to DE genes in *Basal pregant vs Basal Lactation* into the Upload Gene List box.
+7. Paste the gene symbols corresponding to DE genes in *Basal pregnant vs Basal Lactation* from your Excel spreadsheet into the Upload Gene List box.

 -   **The shortcut CTRL + SPACE will let you select an entire column**
+- Do not paste the column heading `SYMBOL`
 8. In **Select Reference Set** make sure *genome protein-coding* is selected.
 9. Click Submit

 The page that appears can give a summary of the analysis performed (i.e. the number of genes that were used as input and how many names were recognised as valid gene names) along with various visualisations.
+The summary tab can be useful to check that you have supplied the correct kind of IDs (e.g. Gene symbol vs Ensembl, Entrez) and selected the correct organism.
+If few IDs are reported as being mapped, you should check your settings.

 The *bar plot* shows the amount of enrichment for the pathways identified as being significant.
 A larger enrichment score indicates for a pathway indicates that genes are found in the list of gene names **more than you would expect by chance**.
-However, the pathways with the largest enrichment are not neccesarily the most significant.
+However, the pathways with the largest enrichment are not necessarily the most significant.

 ![](media/webgestalt_2.png)